00000vish/Simple-Python-TwitterBot/README.md

 #UnFavorite
-To favorite a tweet you would add
+To unfavorite a tweet you would add

 ```python
 unfav(tweet_cid)